 Requirements and procedures are subject to change, so please consult with your Newland Chase Immigration Advisor for current and detailed information.

-Our Canadian Outbound team has access to staff, expertise and on the ground resources in 50 offices across 15 countries providing a truly global service for tourist and business visas.
+Our Canadian Outbound team has access to staff, expertise and on the ground resources in over 60 offices across 22 countries providing a truly global service for tourist and business visas.